-You’re at a dinner at someone else’s house, with a large group of family and friends, and you are, true to your ways, eating and listening to the conversation with some enjoyment — and some anxiety as well.
+You’re at a dinner at someone’s house, with a large group of family or friends, and you are, true to your ways, eating and listening to the conversation with some enjoyment — and some anxiety as well.
 You’ve missed a chance or two to add an amusing anecdote to the conversation because you couldn’t find an opening.
-Now the topic has changed to one you neither know anything about or care about very much.
+Now the topic has changed to one you neither know anything about nor care very much about.
 Then someone at the table who thinks they’re doing you a favor looks over, and saying your name, asks, “What do you think?”

 You open your mouth.
 Everyone at the table has put down their forks and is looking right at you.
 A hush has fallen.
 And so the whole table is waiting with bated breath to hear you say, “I don’t know, I’ve never cooked a rutabaga in my life.”

 Then follow 10 painful seconds of silence in which nobody seems to know what to say.
 You are now thinking, “Somebody say something, please, please, please, just let somebody say anything and rescue me from this nightmare.”
 Eventually, they all decide you’re not going to add anything and dinner goes on.

 WHY, you might be thinking, when Joe Brother-in-Law was entertaining everybody with rutabaga stories, was everybody cutting up their food, not looking at him, going about the meal casually, but as soon as you were called on to speak, did they all stop and stare at you, putting you on the spot, making you nervous, making you say something inconsequential and ridiculous to the whole room — a thing you dislike doing with every fiber of your being?
 Because you’d thank them to extend the same courtesy they extended to your brother-in-law.